miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 internet](https://youtu.be/XRpHIa-2XCE?si=RCOoub5ytiehp2CP&t=886) who actually
 talks about these same issues the way I think about them and learned eMacs in a year (green with envy).
-But there are certain rabbit holes even I do not go down, and so far in my life the editor I admire most is eMacs.
-No. Life is too short for that journey into text wonderland.
-For those of you who want the most wizardly ways and the text editor that is a fine operating system, eMacs may be for you.
-But there's a reason vim key controls are the thing included in everything else.
+But there are certain rabbit holes even I do not go down.
+No. Life is too short for eMacs, but that's just my opinion.
+I think actually I'll like it if I try it, and that's what worries me most.

+So for those of you who want the most wizardly ways and the text editor that is a fine operating system, eMacs may be for you.
+But there's a reason why it's vim mode built into everything, and not eMacs mode (unless you count Scheme & LUA but that's another story (about RMS & MIT)).

 Vim hit that magical happy medium that makes the text-mastery skills accessible to mere mortals.
 And so, vim.
 Even though I really use NeoVim right now, whose filename you type is just `nvim`, it's still vim.
-Just rolls off the tongue better and gets to the spirit of the thing, just like when we say Linux, what we really mean is GNU/Linux (another RMS story), but we'll get to that later.
+Just rolls off the tongue better and gets to the spirit of the thing, just like when we say Linux, what we really mean is GNU/Linux (that same other story), but we'll get to that later.